The following article might trigger some urges to drink for some people. If this is you, we encourage you to skip this blog.

 One of the benefits of having a healthy relationship with alcohol is the return of our creativity, and making alcoholic-free drinks would be a good use of those creative juices.
 It’s time for us to use this in the kitchen.

 The trick lies in the garnishes and presentation of the drinks.
 At the end of the day, even if you are drinking soda and lime it would still feel special with a couple of beautiful garnishes in your glass.
 Here are some AF drink recipes – tried and tasted by the odd bunch at HSM!

-The beauty of this drink is that you can also serve it warm – for those having northern hemisphere Christmas.
+This drink is flexible as you can also serve it warm – for those having northern hemisphere Christmas.

-Mint leaves or cinnamon scroll stick (for a warm option)
+• Mint leaves (for a cold serve) or cinnamon scroll stick (for a warm serve)

 Garnish with mint leaves.

 For warm apple cider, skip the freezing method and directly pour the drinks into your christmas mugs!
 Garnish with cinnamon scroll for added flavour.

 (makes 2 drinks)

 You will need a blender for this recipe.
 If you don’t have one, finely chop the watermelon and subsequently mash with fork.